Skip to main content

 Additionally, the mobile network's infrastructure, including the Mobile Switching Center (MSC) and Base Station Subsystem (BSS), plays a crucial role in facilitating the smooth establishment of calls.

-Handovers in GSM Network Structure
+Handovers in GSM Architecture

 Handovers in mobile communication involve seamless transfers between cells.